Portage County Randolph Fair

 3. When you have finished purchasing, you will need to proceed to the Sale Office and pay for your purchases.
 At this time, if planning to self-haul, then the necessary paperwork must be obtained.

 4. You MUST pay for the purchases the day of the sale.
 Payment can be made with Cash, “Good” check, Visa, Discover, or Master Card.
-There is a 4% buyer’s premium on all sales with a waiver of that premium for all payments by cash or check.
+There is a credit card processing fee that will be added to all credit card purchases.

 Please note: If you plan to donate a purchased animal for a 2nd sale with those proceeds being donated to a Jr. Fair Livestock fund, you will need to register for two bidder numbers; one for purchases you want to keep the meat and a second for purchases you will donate for second sale.
 Animals can only be donated back one time.